XoMute/Diploma/QUERY_TODO.md

 * Dot HAS to be present between different parts (`.[0]foo` is incorrect but possible atm.)
 * Field name must be preceeded with dot
 * TODO
-- Array creation of elements
+- add semicolon to split expressions
-- Object creation of given fields
+- add assignment